gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 11. The existing auto-updater is not self-updating.
 12. It is difficult and undocumented to automate agent upgrades with custom automation (e.g., with JamF).

-We must provide a seamless, hands-off experience for auto-updates that is easy to maintain.
+We must provide a seamless, hands-off experience for auto-updates of Teleport Agents that is easy to maintain.

 ## Details - Teleport API

-Teleport will be updated to serve the desired agent version and edition from `/v1/webapi/find`.
+Teleport proxies will be updated to serve the desired agent version and edition from `/v1/webapi/find`.
-The version and edition served from that endpoint will be configured using the `cluster_maintenance_config` and `autoupdate_version` resources.
+The version and edition served from that endpoint will be configured using new `cluster_maintenance_config` and `autoupdate_version` resources.
-Whether the updater querying the endpoint is instructed to upgrade (via `agent_auto_update`) is dependent on the `host=[uuid]` parameter sent to `/v1/webapi/find`.
+Whether the Teleport updater querying the endpoint is instructed to upgrade (via `agent_auto_update`) is dependent on the `host=[uuid]` parameter sent to `/v1/webapi/find`.

 To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to `/v1/webapi/find`.
-Teleport proxies use their access to heartbeat data to drive the rollout and modulate the `/v1/webapi/find` response given the host UUID.
+Teleport auth servers use their access to heartbeat data to drive the rollout, while Teleport proxies modulate the `/v1/webapi/find` response given the host UUID.

 Rollouts are specified as interdependent groups of hosts, selected by upgrade group identifier.
-A host is eligible to upgrade if the upgrade group identifier matches, set in teleport.yaml:

 ```
 teleport:
   upgrade_group: staging